radhika-ambulkar/-E-commerce-Product-Recommendation-System/README.md

 This is my second internship project at Next24tech Technology and Services.
-This project deals with the house price prediction using data analytics and ML algorithm.
+This project deals with the e commerce produc recommendation system using data analytics and ML algorithm.
 The dataset contains 1465 entries and 16 columns, primarily focused on product information, user reviews, and pricing data.
 Here's a breakdown of the columns:

 1. **product_id**: Unique identifier for the product.